ArtemSakovich/courses-senla/task-3_4/README.md

 - List of services provided by the guest, and their prices (sort by price, by date)
 - Prices of services and rooms (sort by section, price)
 - Individual room details
-#### Requirements for the task:  ####
-- The program must NOT implement the console user interface
-- Check the program's performance from the test class with the main method
-- The class diagram must be created for the program
-- The program must comply with the principles of the "High cohesion" and "Low Coupling"
-- To display the work results, use System.out("message")